rizmyabdulla/Anonymous-dp/README.md

 ## <span id="dev-note">Developer Note</span>

-### If you find this project useful or interesting, please consider giving it a star on GitHub by clicking the Star button at the top.
-Your support is greatly appreciated!
+#### If you find this project useful or interesting, please consider giving it a star on GitHub by clicking the Star button at the top.
+Your support is greatly appreciated! &#10084;

+#### Contributions are welcome!
+If you find any bugs or want to improve the project, please open an issue or submit a pull request.
+Make sure to follow the contribution guidelines mentioned in the repository.